kylejgillett/sounderpy/DOCUMENTATION.md

           clean_data: a dict of cleaned profile data ready to use for plotting
   - ##### EXAMPLES
           clean_data = spy.get_obs_data('OAX', '2014', '06', '16', '18')
+    *note: this function will first attempt to get data from the UW archive, if it is not available from UW then it will search the ISU IEM archive*
 --------
 - #### `parse_data(raw_data)`
   - function used to parse and clean up raw model data *NOTE: only needed for *model data*